 There’s so much around Wareham to explore and enjoy – a thousand years of history that can be traced along its streets!
-Explore Wareham’s most notable, interesting and historical buildings with our guide for visitors…
+Here’s our guide to exploring Wareham – including the most notable, interesting and historical buildings…

 A selection of the places to see...